Sociology - Associate in Arts for Transfer

 This program map only provides one possible pathway for degree and/or certificate obtainment and is for reference only.
 Please schedule an appointment with a counselor to develop your individualized Student Education Plan.

-The Sociology Program provides quality general education opportunities, which enhance student learning by developing critical thinking skills and by increasing student awareness and understanding of our worlds rich and diverse cultures and human social organization.
+The Sociology Program provides quality general education opportunities, which enhance student learning by developing critical thinking skills and by increasing student awareness and understanding of our world's rich and diverse cultures and human social organization.
 Sociology is the study of human social behavior, groups, culture and how environments and relationships influence behavior.
-Sociologists are concerned with social phenomena, such as social stratification, deviant behavior, effects of mass media, urban organization, educational systems, and how societies develop and change.
-The Associate in Arts in Sociology for Transfer degree is designed to prepare the student for transfer to four-year institutions of higher education and specifically intended to satisfy the lower division requirements for the Baccalaureate Degree in Sociology at a California State University.
+Sociologists are concerned with social phenomena, such as social stratification, deviant behavior, the effects of mass media, urban organization, educational systems, and how societies develop and change.
+The Associate in Arts for Transfer in Sociology will prepare students to move into the California State University (CSU) system to pursue a baccalaureate degree in Sociology.

 The pathway below represents an efficient and effective course taking sequence for this program.
 Individual circumstances might require some changes to this pathway.
 It is always recommended that you meet with an academic counselor to develop a personalized educational plan.